ADEDINIJAMES/anagram_task_Aptech/README.md

 `"Buckethead"` is an anagram of `"DeathCubeK"`

 ### Instructions
+- Test your solution by running `./mvnw test`
-- You are encouraged to try writing tests.
-Your solution will be run against many tests after this assessment.
+- You are encouraged to try writing more tests.
+Your solution will be run against many more tests after this assessment.
 - Push your changes to the `main` branch: `git push origin main`